-This course allows you to explore the language, literature, theatre, film, and linguistics of French, and gives you the opportunity to study another European language at a beginners level.
+This course allows you to explore the language, literature, theatre, film, and linguistics of French, and gives you the opportunity to have a taster of four other European languages at a beginners’ level.

-Over the first part of the course, you will focus on French - a language you already study at A-level (or can speak to an equivalent level).
-There will be online sessions to hone your language skills and knowledge of grammar, as well as lectures and seminars introducing you to an exciting array of topics in literature, culture, or linguistics, from the medieval period to the present day.
+Over the first two days, you will focus on French - a language you already study at A-level (or can speak to an equivalent level).
+There will be sessions to hone your language skills as well as lectures and discussions introducing you to an exciting array of topics in literature, culture, or linguistics, from the early modern period to the present day.

-Over the following two days, you will be given the opportunity to study an unfamiliar language from scratch: in previous years, this has been either Italian, Portuguese, or Russian.
-This is a great opportunity to learn some beginners’ grammar and new phrases, and to explore a new culture through its literature, film, or linguistics.
+During the later part of the week, you will be given the opportunity to have a taste of two unfamiliar languages taken from scratch, from a choice of German, Italian, Portuguese and Russian.
+This is a great opportunity to learn some beginners’ grammar and new phrases, and to explore new cultures through its literature, film, or linguistics.